Customized Solutions for Dry Eye Syndrome

 Ways to Alleviate Symptoms

 Although dry eye syndrome is a chronic condition, there are treatments to alleviate the symptoms.
 Use of artificial tears is typically the first line of treatment.
 An omega-3 supplement, such as in fish oil, has also been shown to help the inflammation associated with dry eye.
 Tear conservation procedures, like punctal plugs that block the tear drainage opening in the eyelid, can be easily performed in the office.
 Topical cyclosporine (Restasis®) is a drop taken twice daily to increase tear production and is effective for many patients.
-Our eye doctors in Harrisburg, Pennsylvania, will work with you to identify the cause of your dry eye and establish the best course of treatment.
+We also offer the most advanced treatment for dry eyes, Allergan's TrueTear™, using Neurostimulation to have your own eyes produce tears.
+Our eye doctors will work with you to identify the cause of your dry eye and establish the best course of treatment.